AntoineHX/orocoros2/README.md

 cd ~/dev_ws/src/orocoros2/launch
 deployer PingPong.ops
 ```
+You should get a usable Orocos deployer after the pong components are started.
+Terminal #1 will also display the messages printed by the pong components.

+NOTE: To close the deployer, use `<Ctrl + D>`

 - On Terminal #2, Start match (replace `<Player>` by 1 or 2, to choose the first player to hit the ball) :

 ```